A Guide to Cognitive Complexity in Software

 Documentation acts as a bridge between the code and the software development team's understanding of it.
 Insufficient or poorly written documentation can result in high cognitive complexity.

-Levels of cognitive complexity
+Levels of Cognitive Complexity

 In this scenario, the code is relatively simple and easy to understand.
 The code adheres to the coding standards, follows best practices, and no unnecessary complexities are included.
 A few examples are Simple algorithms, straightforward functions, and well-structured classes.